A bunch of broccoli on a green surface

 What Causes Qi Stagnation?

-• fast-paced lifestyle or constant busyness
+• A fast-paced lifestyle or constant busyness that leaves little space for rest, movement, or emotional processing

 How to Treat Qi Stagnation?